thinclab/stable-baselines3/docs/modules/her.rst

 Can I use?
 ----------

-Please refer to the used model (DQN, SAC, TD3 or DDPG) for that section.
+Please refer to the used model (DQN, QR-DQN, SAC, TQC, TD3, or DDPG) for that section.

 Example
 -------

+This example is only to demonstrate the use of the library and its functions, and the trained agents may not solve the environments.
+Optimized hyperparameters can be found in RL Zoo `repository <https://github.com/DLR-RM/rl-baselines3-zoo>`_.

 .. code-block:: python

-    from stable_baselines3 import HER, DDPG, DQN, SAC, TD3 from stable_baselines3.her.goal_selection_strategy import GoalSelectionStrategy
+    from stable_baselines3 import HerReplayBuffer, DDPG, DQN, SAC, TD3 from stable_baselines3.her.goal_selection_strategy import GoalSelectionStrategy
-    from stable_baselines3.common.bit_flipping_env import BitFlippingEnv
+    from stable_baselines3.common.envs import BitFlippingEnv
     from stable_baselines3.common.vec_env import DummyVecEnv
-    from stable_baselines3.common.vec_env.obs_dict_wrapper import ObsDictWrapper

     model_class = DQN  # works also with SAC, DDPG and TD3
     N_BITS = 15